bitnami/charts/bitnami/wildfly/README.md

 <!--- app-name: WildFly -->

-# Bitnami package for WildFly
+# Bitnami Secure Images Helm chart for WildFly

 Wildfly is a lightweight, open source application server, formerly known as JBoss, that implements the latest enterprise Java standards.